gsloup/Bug-Tracker-Angular-App/README.md

 - Google Auth login for easy and secure authentication.
 - Responsive and clean UI/UX for both desktop and mobile viewing.
 - Front end form validation and back end API validation to prevent incorrect CRUD operations.
+- Protected routing for redirecting user to appropriate url endpoint if not authorized.